TykTechnologies/tyk-demo/README.md

 **1. Application error when opening the documentation in the portal**

-You will also see an error in the field that has the base64 encode of the OAS in the cataloge document.
+You will also see an error in the field that has the base64 encode of the OAS in the catalogue document.
 Since the value cannot be base64 *decoded* it means that the base64 *encoding* failed during bootstrap.
-One possible reason is that you are using brew's base64 binary.
+One possible reason is that you are using Brew's base64 binary, since Brew's version inserts `\r` to the output rather than just output the base64 encoding as is.
 You can run `whereis base64` to find out.
-The expected pass should be `/usr/bin/base64`since brew's version inserts `\r` to the output rather than just output the base64 encoding as is.
+The expected path should be `/usr/bin/base64`.